kirtidhwajpatra/LudoGame/README.md

   - Tests/         — unit and integration tests (when present)
 - README.md        — this document

-(Adjust paths if the repository uses a different layout.)

 ## How to run
 Prerequisites
 - macOS with Xcode (recent stable release)